themonk14/proxmox-on-laptop/README.md

 **What doesn't it do yet ?**

-You need to mount the USB drive and install wpa_supplicant manually.
-This script should only be run after successfully installing wpa_supplicant utility.
+At this stage, the script does not handle initial network setup.
+You’ll need to manually mount your USB drive and install the wpa_supplicant utility before running it.
+(That’s the “manual path” if you prefer to do things the hard way.)

+For my setup, I skipped that step by enabling USB tethering on my laptop running Proxmox.
+This gave me network connectivity out of the box, after which I installed Git, cloned this repository, and proceeded with the setup.
+From there, the process is straightforward.

 ## Installation